 PROTECTING YOUR CONTENT, PRESERVING YOUR RIGHTS

 Our Publishing Practice Group is at the forefront of changing technologies and regulations.
-From representing media entities on First Amendment issues, to providing counseling and litigation services on copyrights, trademarks and domain names, our knowledge of the publishing industry in far-reaching.
-We have particular expertise in counseling and defending our clients on the labor and employment issues unique to the publishing industry and our attorneys also provide business and insurance law services.
-Clients include national, regional and local media entities of all kinds, including newspapers, magazines, television and radio broadcasters, book publishers, cable television operators, advertising agencies, public relations firms, Internet sites, content providers, writers, reporters, editors, producers, authors, and artists.
+From representing media entities on First Amendment issues to providing counseling and litigation services on copyrights, trademarks, and domain names, our knowledge of the publishing industry is far-reaching.
+We have particular expertise in counseling and defending our clients on the labor and employment issues unique to the publishing industry, and our attorneys also provide business and insurance law services.
+Clients include national, regional, and local media entities of all kinds, including newspapers, magazines, television and radio broadcasters, book publishers, cable television operators, advertising agencies, public relations firms, Internet sites, content providers, writers, reporters, editors, producers, authors, and artists.

 OUR MEDIA LITIGATION AND FIRST AMENDMENT PRACTICE INCLUDES: